iqbal-lab-org/paper_gramtools_nesting/README.rst

 This is the repository for the gramtools nested variation paper analysis.
 It is divided into snakemake workflows, one folder each in analysis/workflows.

-They are designed to be run in a cluster environment with a singularity container containing all dependencies.

 Setup
 =======